Why learn Italian in the car?

 Not only because it’s dangerous to look at your phone while driving, but because you need to keep the flow in Italian.

 If you don’t understand words, you can always recur to the booklet, repeat the lesson, and/or look up the word.
-But do that after you finish your lesson.
+But do that after you finish your lesson to learn Italian in the car more efficiently.

 If you don’t understand why you should say that way, well, that’s grammar!
 And there’s plenty of books that explain it, without necessarily making you able to speak and use it.
 So, believe in the method and stick with your daily exercise.
 Sooner than you think, everything will make sense and become natural.